Slayed?

 Slayed? is the third studio album by the British rock group Slade.
-It was released on 1 November 1972 and reached No. 1 in the UK.
+It was released in November 1972 and reached No. 1 in the UK.
 It remained on the chart for 34 weeks and was certified Silver in early 1973.
 The album was also the band's most successful of the 1970s in the US, peaking at No. 69 and remaining in the charts for 26 weeks.
 In Australia, the album reached No. 1 and went Gold, knocking the band's live album Slade Alive! to No. 2.
 Slayed? was produced by Chas Chandler.

 Background

-After achieving their breakthrough hit with "Get Down and Get With It" in 1971, Slade would continue to achieve further success with their follow-up singles "Coz I Luv You", "Look Wot You Dun" and "Take Me Bak 'Ome".
+After achieving their breakthrough hit with "Get Down and Get with It" in 1971, Slade would continue to achieve further success with their follow-up singles "Coz I Luv You", "Look Wot You Dun" and "Take Me Bak 'Ome".
 The 1972 live album Slade Alive! also gave the band their first success on the albums chart, reaching No. 2.
 Having achieved their second UK number one with "Take Me Bak 'Ome", the band soon finished recording their next studio album Slayed?.
 In August 1972, the lead single "Mama Weer All Crazee Now" was released and was another UK chart topper.
 Slayed? followed in November and reached No. 1.
 A second single, "Gudbuy T'Jane", was also released that month and reached No. 2 in the UK.

 In October, "The Whole World's Goin' Crazee" was released as a free 7" Flexi disc with the Music Scene magazine.
 The B-Side was "Bonnie Charlie" by Mike Hugg.
-In August 1973, "Let The Good Times Roll" was released as a single in America where it reached No. 114.
+In August 1973, "Let the Good Times Roll" was released as a single in America where it reached No. 114.
 In November, "Move Over" was released as a single in Japan.

 Song information

 "How D'You Ride" had originally been considered as a potential single, with Chandler particularly keen on seeing it released as one.
-In a 2006 interview, drummer Don Powell revealed of "I Won't Let It 'appen Agen": "If you listen to the start of that one you can hear somebody shout, 'Yeah!'
+In a 2006 interview, drummer Don Powell revealed of "I Won't Let It 'Appen Agen": "If you listen to the start of that one you can hear somebody shout, 'Yeah!'
 That's me shouting, because it felt so good when we started, that I just couldn't help saying it.
 And it was kept."

 The idea for "Gudbuy T'Jane" came to Lea while the band was in San Diego.
 He completed the song on the flight home to the UK.
 Holder's lyrics were inspired by a woman called Jane who demonstrated a sex machine on a TV show on which the band appeared.
 The idea for the lyrics of "Mama Weer All Crazee Now" came from the band's show at the Boston Gliderdrome in Lincolnshire, where a bouncer had told them about another act who'd appeared there drunk – "crazy with whiskey".